MrGreat-0/Practice-Website-02/README.md

 # Practice-Website-02
-Simple landing page created with HTML &amp; CSS for practice .
+Simple landing page created with HTML & CSS for practice .
+It's a little bit responsive .